( Revised 18 November 2017 with the addition of Esquel and Rio Gallegos )

 [ The individual trend-lines have been adjusted by constant amounts to be approximately zero at the trend-lines around 1970.

 Esquel (Argentina) 1931-2014

 - The data analysed was limited to that which were available on the KNMI website.

-- The annual mean temperature trend-lines for six stations showed cyclical, but different, patterns.
+- The annual mean temperature trend-lines for eight stations showed cyclical, but different, patterns.

 - Apart from Punta Arenas, the other stations all had large periods of missing data that made the assessment of trends difficult.